choyiny/cscc09.com/content/project.md

 The top projects of this course will be selected to present in the final lecture to showcase to the entire class.
 Industry experts will be invited as judges to select the top 3 projects, which will get a bonus attached to their project.

-# Recommendations

-Here are some key recommendations to consider:

-- Work on the most challenging parts first.
-Have them ready by the beta version.
-- Deploy early, deploy often.
-Deploying is harder than you think and it requires major changes in the code most likely.
-- Be careful with third-party APIs.
-Be aware of their limitations and restrictions.

 # Academic Integrity